jeanbaptisteb/ACT/README.md

 The method avoids losing control of type I error rates, which typically happens with the very common method "performing an omnibus test on the contingency table first, and if the test is significant, analyzing the residuals".
 García-Pérez et al. explain in their paper why it should be avoided, and suggest the "ACT" method as a possible remedy.

-### Other implementations
-There are other implementations of this method, developed by García-Pérez et al. in R and Matlab, and available for download here: https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip
+Note that there are other implementations of this method, developed by García-Pérez et al. for R and Matlab, and available for download here: https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip

 ## Usage example
 Using the ```ACT_I``` function available in the ```ACT.py``` file: